-The collection of crime statistics, requests for service, and provisions for the safety of the College Community are provided on a 24-hour basis and are similar to those of a small town.
-We take campus safety and security seriously and are committed in the effort to maintain a safe, secure learning environment for the College Community.
+The College collects crime statistics, responds to requests for service, and provides for the safety of the College Community on a 24-hour basis, in a manner similar to that of a small town.
+The College takes campus safety and security seriously and is committed in the effort to maintain a safe, secure learning environment for the College Community.
 Your personal safety is a priority at the College.
-The College and Blessing Hospital Security (BH Security) maintain a close working relationship with the Quincy Police Department (QPD) and other public service entities to maintain a safe campus.
+The College and Blessing Hospital (BH) Security maintain a close working relationship with the Quincy Police Department (QPD) and other public service entities to maintain a safe campus.
 The College does not have a Memorandum of Understanding with Blessing Hospital or the QPD as to services provided.
 In the event a criminal offense occurs on campus, law enforcement will be called and a report filed.